whismerhill/DS_SortInventory/README.md

 - -- 1 held: 1st item of inventory will not be sorted
 - -- 2 held: 1st 2 items of inventory will not be sorted
 - Settings are not persistent through reloading of game, or changing settings!

+v1.3 Features:
+- Now with configuration options for
+- -- the default sorting method when loading savegame (shortcuts still work for changing options ingame)
+- -- whether or not the backpack is sorted when loading a savegame
+- -- custom keybinds between A-Z & Fx keys

 Bugs:
 - Keybind reset when controls or options are modified.